ota-meshi/eslint-plugin-lodash-template/docs/rules/attribute-value-quote.md

 ## Options

-- `"double"` (default) ... requires double quotes.
+- `"double"` ... requires double quotes.
 - `"single"` ... requires single quotes.
+- `"either"` ... requires double quotes or single quotes.
-- `"either"` ... requires single quotes or double quotes.
+- `"prefer-double"` (default) ... requires double quotes or single quotes. if do not need escape double quotes, requires double quotes.

 :-1: Examples of **incorrect** code for this rule with `"single"` option: